Did Scammers Use Your Credit Card? Take These 10 Steps Now

 6. File an identity theft report with the Federal Trade Commission

-Filing an identity theft report with the Federal Trade Commission (FTC) is an essential step in recovering from credit card fraud.
+Filing an identity theft report with the FTC is an essential step in recovering from credit card fraud.
 Once you file a report, you’ll receive an official claim that you can use to dispute fraudulent purchases and accounts.

 Here’s what to do: